robole/vscode-javascript-extensions/README.md

 You can show your appreciation by [buying me a coffee or sponsoring me](https://ko-fi.com/roboleary).

-If this repo helped you: please star the repo 🌟 to help others find it.
+You can star the repo to help others find it. 🌟